-Better?!
+Better than CFA?!
 Yep.
 That’s a bold statement.
-I’ve tricked many a people on our leadership team with which one is the real one (because I’ve actually done both for many of the people).
+I’ve tricked many a people on our leadership team with which one is the real one (because I’ve actually made it and had it catered for the team…sneaky).
 Most people can’t tell the difference and if they can tell a difference, they prefer mine over Chick-fil-A’s.
 I guess a double-blind super secret taste test is a good way to show you’ve nailed it.

-Anyone can put together stuff in a bowl and call it a salad, but not everyone can make a good dressing that ties all of the stuff in the bowl together.
+Anyone can put together stuff in a bowl and call it a salad, but not everyone can make a good dressing that ties all of the stuff in the bowl together in the most perfect way.
 A good dressing is critical.
-Chick-fil-A’s maple vinaigrette dressing is just way too sweet, IMHO.
+Chick-fil-A’s maple vinaigrette dressing is a little too sweet, IMHO.
 They also tend to drown the lettuce in the dressing like my 3 year-old playing with roly polies in a puddle.
 Chick-fil-A is also a little skimpy on the other ingredients besides their kale blend in the salad.
-I’m a kale fan and all but I also don’t want to eat a bowl of kale with an overly sweet vinaigrette.
+I’m a kale fan and all but I don’t want to just eat a bowl of kale drowned in a vinaigrette.
 Let’s add more of the other ingredients.

 Kale.
 Chick-fil-A uses a kale blend — which means they put a little bit of kale in their salad and use other, cheaper lettuces.
 Let’s cut to the chase and just use all kale, k?
 There’s a lot to say about kale, so read the next section below to take your kale to the salon before eating.
 Kale likes to get all gussied up.
 Me and kale share that.

 Broccolini.
 Fun fact: broccolini is trade-marked.
 Baby broccoli is not, so I’ll use baby broccoli from here on out because I don’t want to get sued by these guys.
 Baby broccoli is absolutely delicious with a delicate, sweeter taste than regular broccoli and packed with just as many essential vitamins and minerals.
-The summertime is a great time to find it in the grocery stores because it can be a little elusive.
+You’ll simply boil it in salted water for 2 minutes then stick in an ice bath for another minute before chopping into pieces.
+Done.

 Nuts.
 Chick-fIl-A’s superfood kale salad uses a roasted nut blend, which is Southern for I’m only giving you the cheapest nuts.
 That’s cool.
 Just use whatever nuts you have on hand.
-Here, I roasted pine nuts, almonds, and walnuts because that’s what was in our cabinet.
+Here, I roasted pine nuts, almonds, and pecans because that’s what was in our pantry.
 (Side note: did you know macadamia nuts are the most expensive nuts in the world?)

 Dried sour cherries.
 Don’t skip these.
 They make the salad pop with a tart, sweet bite amongst the super serious kale.
-Try to find dried sour cherries without added sugar though.
-You don’t need the added sugar.
+Try to find dried sour cherries without added sugar if you can.

-Maple vinaigrette.
 I’ve already raved about this vinaigrette, but to me it’s the perfect combination of sweet (from the maple syrup) and acidic (from the vinegar) and really ties the simple salad together.
-This and this are some of my other favorite vinaigrettes.

 Kale: Massage it, massage it good.

 I think about 90% of people who don’t like kale don’t like it because it hasn’t been massaged prior to eating.
-Kale is finicky — it’s large, dinosaur-like leaves are pretty physically tough and can be tough on the gut as a result, but giving kale a quick beauty treatment tenderizes the kale and takes away much of the bitterness.
-Here’s how to massage your kale to peak satisfaction:
+Kale is finicky — it’s large, dinosaur-like leaves are physically tough and can be tough on the gut as a result, but giving kale a quick beauty treatment tenderizes the kale and takes away much of the bitterness.
+Here are tips on how to massage your kale to peak satisfaction:

 - Squeeze lemon juice on the leaves and massage with your fingers for about 2-3 minutes.
 You want to massage it well with your hands but not smother it so that the leaves become soggy.

 The dressing will also help tenderize the kale, so don’t go too nuts on it.
 If you think kale is too bitter, you can double-wash your kale here, then add more lemon juice and massage again.
-I don’t find kale terribly bitter though, so I wouldn’t worry about this step.
+I don’t find kale terribly bitter though, so I stop after one round.

 This salad won’t disappoint.
 Go and make you some.
-It’s better than the one you can spend too much on.
+It’s better than the one we spend too much money on.
 Guaranteed.
+Hope y’all enjoy!

 Copycat Chick-fil-A Superfood Kale Salad